Security-Onion-Solutions/securityonion-docs/cloud-azure.rst

 .. note::

    This section does not cover how to set up a virtual network in Azure.
 For more details about setting up a virtual network, please see https://docs.microsoft.com/en-us/azure/virtual-network/.
+Ensure that all Security Onion nodes can access the manager node over the necessary ports.
+This could require adding rules to your Azure Virtual Network and/or VMs in order to satisfy the Security Onion :ref:`firewall` Node Communication requirements.

 Requirements
 ############

 Before proceeding, determine the grid architecture desired.
 Choose from a single-node grid versus a distributed, multi-node grid.

-While Azure has recently begun offering ephemeral storage, which potentially could offer increased disk performance for search nodes, the setup required for configuring them is out of scope of this documentation.
-We recommend using either Premium SSD disks, or the more expensive Ultra SSD disks, with suitable IOPS and throughput matched to your expected network monitoring requirements.
+Security Onion recommends using either Premium SSD disks, or the more expensive Ultra SSD disks, with suitable IOPS and throughput matched to your expected network monitoring requirements.

 Single Node Grid
 ----------------